 Pneumonitis is a potentially fatal immune-related adverse effect (irAE) resulting from therapy with anti-PD-1/PD-L1 immune checkpoint inhibitors.
 Affecting the lungs, pneumonitis may occur at any time during the course of treatment.
-It is prevalent in two to five percent of patients receiving PD-1/PD-L1 monotherapy and up to 10% of patients receiving combination therapy (e.g., PD-1/CTLA-4).
+It is prevalent in about 2% - 5% of patients receiving PD-1/PD-L1 monotherapy and up to 10% of patients receiving combination therapy (e.g., PD-1/CTLA-4).

 Typically, pneumonitis is relieved by stopping anti-PD-1/PD-L1 therapy and administering corticosteroids.
 Patients often improve with this approach – but a significant group (approximately 20%) becomes steroid-refractory.
 Patients in this group almost universally die.
 While the incidence may seem low, the absolute number of patients with solid tumors treated with anti-PD-1/PD-L1 agents, alone or in combination, is high.

 Published guidelines suggest that patients with steroid-refractory pneumonitis should be treated with either infliximab, mycophenolate mofetil, intravenous immunoglobulin (IVIG), or cyclophosphamide after the failure of corticosteroids.
 However, no published data demonstrate a benefit with these agents.
 Likewise, there are no published data that establish which agent may lead to the greatest benefit.